-In case we decide to use PMs, the current considered baseline devices of the PMs are the Sirius type for the bending magnets, the ZEPTO type for the quadrupole magnets and the ZEPTO type for sextupole magnets.
+We consider whether the PMs will be used in the arc section of the ILC DR. The current considered baseline devices of the PMs are the Sirius type for the bending magnets, the ZEPTO type for the quadrupole magnets and the ZEPTO type for sextupole magnets.
 However, because there are no prototypes of the ZEPTO type of sextupole magnet, we will have to make prototypes for the PM.
 For other baseline PMs, we do not have to make prototypes only for ILC-optimized magnets, but we should design to be optimized for the ILC.
 Furthermore, we also consider the use of the CBETA type of bending magnets, and the QUAPEVA type of quadrupole magnets as optional devices for ILC.
 Using these optional PMs would be more compact and cheaper.
 However, we should evaluate the field qualities for optional magnets (field uniformity and movement of the magnetic center, when the magnetic field strength is changed, and the effect of radiation damage etc.).
 Finally, prototyping of the PMs is planned for the following magnets: